Astra-devloper/Astra-devloper/README.md

 ### <div align="center">I'm Astra, a half+time Discord Bot developer  🚀</div>

-- 🔭 I’m currently working on a Discord music Bot.
+- 🔭 I’m currently working on a Discord music Bot 👨‍💻.

-- 🌱 I’m currently coding in Javascript and Python.
+- 🌱 I’m currently coding in Javascript and Python👨‍💻.

-- ❓  I am in love with coding Discord Bots, I also love helping!.
+- ❓  I am in love with coding Discord Bots, I also love helping!👨‍💻.